 Support and collaboration for MS4 Minimum Control Measures #1, #2, and #6.

-2. Key personnel have continued to advance their knowledge of water and related natural resources.

-Enrichment opportunities for Board of Directors (BOD) and Technical Commission (TEC).
+- 2. Key personnel have continued to advance their knowledge of water and related natural resources.
+Enrichment opportunities for Board of Directors (BOD) and Technical Commission (TEC). - 3.
+Establish place-based watershed education in local schools.